13 Best Golf Courses in Las Vegas

 • Phone: 888 427 6678

-• Known for: Only championship golf course in Las Vegas Strip
+• Known for: the only championship golf course remaining on the Las Vegas Strip

-Former PGRA Tour Player, David Feherty, once said that his most favorite, unique, and enjoyable golf course in the world is the Bali Hai.
-It is located right at the Las Vegas Strip which makes it a great place to golf when moving about at the heart of Las Vegas.
+Former PGA Tour player David Feherty once said that one of his favorite, most unique, and most enjoyable golf courses in the world is Bali Hai.
+It is located right on the Las Vegas Strip, which makes it a great place to golf when moving about at the heart of Las Vegas.

-It is a par 71 course spreading through 7,000 yards.
-Balinese tropical plants surround the gorgeous course giving you a distinct Indonesian feel.
+It is a par 71 course spreading through about 7,000 yards.
+Balinese tropical plants surround the gorgeous course, giving it a distinct Indonesian feel.
 This is the place to be for a professional, beautiful, and friendly golfing experience.

 5. Durango Hills Golf Club